andreafabrizi/prism/README.md

 ## STATIC mode

 Using this operation mode the backdoor try to connects to an hard-coded IP/PORT.
-In this case, run netcat listening on the hard-coded machine/port:
+In this case, just run netcat listening on the hard-coded machine/port:
 ```bash
  $ nc -l -p [PORT]
 ```